notification-icon

 Overview of Tsum Valley Trek

-Tsum Valley Trek in the Manaslu region is a remote trek area of Nepal.
-It is a restricted trekking area where one needs a Special permit from the government to visit.
-We will walk in the land of Tibetan Buddhists with their distinct art, culture, and religion.
+Tsum Valley Trek in the Manaslu region is a remote trekking area in Nepal.
+It is a restricted area where one needs a Special permit from the government to visit.
+We will walk in the land of Tibetan Buddhists, with their distinct art, culture, and religion.
 This fantastic trekking route is one of the Buddhist pilgrimage sites.

-This fantastic Tsum Valley trek has natural beauty and cultural values.
+This fantastic trekking has natural beauty and cultural values.
 Furthermore, it is also a virgin trek.
-It started in 2008 for tourism but has yet to be much explored.
+It started in 2008 for tourism but has yet to be explored further.
 The incredible Himalayas surround it.
 Also to that, the green forest areas add charm to the place.

 The local people are Chortens of Tibetan origin and speak a unique dialect.
 Trails are strewn with artistic chortens and lined with mani walls.
 It is in thousands of stone slabs carved with drawings of deities and inscribed with prayers.